-If you often feel like you’re racing the clock, that your to-dos are too long, or that you’re not doing enough, then you may already be familiar with time anxiety.
+If you often feel like you’re racing against the clock; that your ‘to-do’ lists are too long; that you’re not doing enough, then you may already be familiar with time anxiety.
 At its simplest, time anxiety is the fear that you’re wasting your time.
 It’s common in day-to-day life as well as with larger life goals, and it can manifest in three core ways — current, future, and existential time anxiety.

 Current time anxiety may be the most familiar form of anxiety.
 It has to do with the day-to-day stress of trying to rush through your tasks and get to the finish line.
 On the other hand, you may experience anxiety when you think you’re not doing enough or you’ve been less productive than you feel you should have been.
 Both scenarios play into the same feeling of having too much to do with the time you’re given, and that misusing this time is a mistake.

 You may also experience future time anxiety, which plays into the uncertainty of time.
 You may zero in on the “what if”s of life and begin to panic about the things you can’t necessarily control.
 What if it’s too late to change your career, what if you haven’t saved enough for retirement, etc. These are all fair questions to ask yourself, but fixating on these themes can become a detriment to your life and well-being.

 Finally, there’s existential time anxiety.
 This is the concern for permanently lost time, which is a factor in the other forms of time anxiety, too.
 Though, existential anxiety is more clearly tied loss.
 It’s most apparent when we think about death and face that reality for our own lives and life goals.

 How You Can Combat Time Anxiety